ret2pop/no_excess/README.md

 be scheme with no additional fluff.
-The programming language is "done" now in the sense that it is turing complete and there are some features like strings, ints, floats, booleans, and some built-in functions to make he language usable, though I plan to add support for macros and other stuff.
+The programming language is "done" now in the sense that it is turing complete and there are some features like strings, ints, floats, booleans, and some built-in functions to make the language usable, though I plan to add support for macros and other stuff.
 This is a functional programming language so functions are first-class.